 Born in Los Angeles, Shannon spent most of her childhood in the Inland Northwest, where she grew up in a working-class home.
 She has been writing poetry, songs, and novels since elementary school.
 Living for over a decade in a majority-white, evangelical Christian, Republican region known for white supremacist groups taught her many early lessons about oppression, but it also politicized her from a young age and pushed her to pursue her wildest dreams.
 Subsequently, she was the first in her family to attend a four-year college.
 She is currently writing a memoir about these experiences.

-Shannon lives in Boston with her partner of five years, her precious dog daughter Francesca, and her cat child Olivia.
-When she's not writing and consuming way too much news, she enjoys road trips across New England, consulting the tarot, dissolving her worries in the sea, and looking forward to Halloween season.
-She's proud to be part of the simultaneously most educated and financially screwed generation yet.
+Shannon lives with her partner of five years, her precious dog daughter Francesca, and her posh cat child Olivia.
+When she's not writing or being disturbed by the daily news, Shannon enjoys traveling, tarot, the sea, chocolate, and Halloween season.
+She's (defiantly?) proud to be part of the simultaneously most educated and financially screwed generation yet.